afq984/pyardrone/docs/ardrone.rst

                                 the sockets; this option exists for testing
         :param connect:         connect to the drone at init

-        .. attribute:: config

-            The config object of the drone, see :ref:`configuration`.

         .. py:attribute:: navdata

             Latest navdata from drone.